Why AI Security is the New Cybersecurity Battleground

 Why Yesterday’s AppSec Stack Is Blind

 Static-analysis engines scan source code for SQL injection and hard-coded secrets; they do not parse ONNX graphs or TensorFlow SavedModels.
 Container image scanners flag CVEs in libc; they ignore pip-installed packages that pull nightly builds of torch or transformers.
 WAFs inspect HTTP payloads for SQL keywords; they allow JSON blobs containing 4 k-token adversarial prompts that coax the model into emitting PII.
 In short, traditional tools operate at the wrong abstraction layer.
+To secure AI, you must move from protecting the 'box' to protecting the 'logic' within the weights.

 Five Neglected Attack Vectors